SIGNATURE PROJECTS

 The content of the training is related to:

-• Collection Management
+Collection Management

-• Exhibition Development
+Exhibition Development

-• Audience Development
+Audience Development

-• Museum Management
+Museum Management

-In 2023, the museum training in Indonesia are organized twice.
+In 2023, the museum training in Indonesia were organized twice.
 The first was in Yogyakarta, 9-13 October, in cooperation with the Ministry of Education and Culture of Indonesia.
 The participants were museum professionals from all over Indonesia, represented by 24 museums.
 The second was in Jakarta, 16-20 October, in cooperation with the Provincial Government of the Special Region of Jakarta.
 The participants were museum professional and cultural institutions from Jakarta, total 30 persons.
 The main theme of both training was Strategic Museum Management.
 Similar to the previous years, trainers of both training were also represented Indonesia and the Netherlands.

 In 2022, Heritage hands on joined an inception mission to Indonesia to discuss a possibility to follow-up the cooperation between the two countries.
 The delegation visited several museums also who have joined the training in the previous period.